opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/statistics.md

   colons (:).
 A valid `source` string would be `influx:infinite.impressions_daily:SUM:value:episodeId` which has the following meaning:

-    1. `influx` tells Opencast that InfluxDB is is the data source.
+    1. `influx` tells Opencast that InfluxDB is the data source.
     2. `infinite.impressions_daily` tells Opencast that your InfluxDB data retention policy is named `infinite` and your InfluxDB measurement name is `impressions_daily`.
     3. `SUM` tells Opencast that InfluxDB's `SUM()` function should be used to calculate the values to display in the